The-Politico/census_pgeoloader/README.md

 # To use

 Pass a connection URI to your PostgreSQL database as well as the states you'd like to aggregate.
+This will dowload tract-level shapefiles by default.

 ```bash
 $ pgeoloader postgres://postgres@localhost:5432/cdc KS MO TX VA ...
 ```

 Valid values for states are FIPS codes, postal abbreviations or names.
+Pass `+` to collect all states.

 # Options